LiskArchive/lisk-sdk/CONTRIBUTING.md

 # Contributing to Lisk-JS

-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
+First off, thanks for taking the time to contribute! :raised_hands:

 The following is a set of guidelines for contributing to Lisk-JS, which are hosted in the [LiskHQ Organization](https://github.com/LiskHQ) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.